 Make your projections for one year, divided by month.

-Lenders also want to know how you plan on paying them back so including a separate cash flow projection is vital.
+Lenders also want to know how you plan on paying them back, so including a separate cash flow projection is vital.
 They look at your business’ net cash flow because it reflects your ability to repay the loan.
+Be sure to show how the loan will be repaid, including the repayment schedule and how you plan to pay each installment.

 Sometimes, lenders may also ask business owners to submit personal financial statements.
 If you need to submit these statements, report your liabilities like: